 In 1998, Nitzan decided to settle in the United States.
 For 8 years, he worked at Austrian Handcrafted Iron in California and became skilled at architectural blacksmithing.
 During his spare time, Nitzan forged sculptures and craft pieces which he designed.
 While still employed in California he traveled to the Ozark School of Blacksmithing to further his skill and understanding of forging with Master Uri Hofi.
 From 2006 to 2011, Nitzan worked with Master David Kamenicek, owner of Euro Metal Art Studio in California.

 In mid 2012, Nitzan and his wife moved to Portland, Oregon, so she could pursue her medical degree, and thereafter, started his own business, Nitzan Lilie Artist Blacksmith LLC.
 In Portland, Nitzan met Arnon kartmazov, owner of Bridgetown Forge, and while sharing shop space, they have been working collaboratively on multiple architectural projects, including the main entrance rail at Timberline Lodge, Mt Hood.

-For the last 5 years, Nitzan has been focusing his work on creating special hand tools for blacksmiths, bladesmiths and jewelers, such as his signiture style rounding/forging LilieHammers, which are unique and carefully weighted for comfort and precision.
-By the end of 2019, Nitzan moved to a larger and exciting new shop space withn The Standard Steel Company on Columbia blvd, Portland OR.
+For the last several years, Nitzan has been focusing his work on creating special hand tools for blacksmiths, bladesmiths and jewelers, such as his signature style rounding/forging LilieHammers, which are unique and carefully weighted for comfort and precision.
+In 2021, Nitzan & his wife moved to Boston, Massachusetts, where he reopened his blacksmithing shop at a larger and exciting new space in Middleboro, MA.